 - The regional readiness level is good.

-- The regional COVID-19 situation assessment workgroup of South Karelia stated at its meeting on 15 October 2020 that the coronavirus epidemic is at the baseline level in South Karelia.
-The three stages of an epidemic are the baseline, acceleration and spreading phases.
+The regional COVID-19 situation assessment workgroup of South Karelia stated at its meeting on 19 January 2021 that the epidemic is still in the acceleration phase in South Karelia.
+The three stages of an epidemic are the baseline, acceleration, and spreading phases.

 - At the moment, face masks are not very widely used in the region.
 However, attention must be paid to their use, especially when moving in shops and shopping centres, in connection to indoor activities and other leisure time activities, on public transport, and at private celebrations (e.g. weddings, large birthday gatherings, and graduations).